zimfw/zimfw/README.md

 What is Zim?
 ------------
-Zim is a Zsh configuration framework with [blazing speed][speed] and modular extensions.
+Zim is a Zsh configuration framework with [blazing speed] and modular extensions.

 Zim is very easy to customize, and comes with a rich set of modules and features without compromising on speed or functionality!

 What does Zim offer?
 -----------------
 If you're here, it means you want to see the cool shit Zim can do.
-Check out the [available modules][modules]!
+Check out the [available modules]!

 Below is a brief showcase of Zim's features.

 ### Speed
-For a speed comparison between Zim and other frameworks, see [this wiki entry][speed].
+For a speed comparison between Zim and other frameworks, see [this wiki entry][blazing speed].

 ### Themes

-To preview some of the available themes, check the [themes wiki page][themes].
+To preview some of the available themes, check the [themes wiki page].

 ### Fish-shell history navigation
-![history-substring-search][fish_shell]
+![history-substring-search]

 ### Syntax highlighting
-![syntax-highlighting][syntax_highlighting]
+![syntax-highlighting]

 ### And much more!
 Zim has many modules!
 Enable as many or as few as you'd like.